 - Make an appointment with the social worker at your child’s epilepsy care center to discuss your child’s specific learning and health care needs.
 Ask for help to start the IEP assessment process and to collect the medical information that may be needed to determine what school supports your child is eligible for.

 - If your child has had an IEP in place, take time to review it before each school year begins.
-Advocate for updated assessments to ensure your child’s healthcare needs and learning potential are being met.
+Advocate for updated assessments to ensure your child’s healthcare needs and learning potential is being met.

 - Read more about the legal rights of children with epilepsy here

 - We provide education programs that can help school nurses, teachers, and other school personnel build their knowledge around epilepsy and how to best support students with epilepsy in the school environment.
 Contact your local Epilepsy Foundation or visit our training section to learn more.

 - We can provide lessons on seizure first aid to your child’s school personnel, including after-school program staff, library staff, administrators, cafeteria staff, bus drivers, athletic coaches and trainers, and custodians.
 Contact your local Epilepsy Foundation or check out our seizure training for school personnel.

 - We have resources for your child and their classmates to help them better understand epilepsy and seizures, be a friend, dispel myths, and stop bullying.
 Learn about our “Take Charge of the Facts” program for high school students, “Take Charge of the Storm” program for middle schoolers, and “Take Charge of the Storm Jr.” for kindergarten through 5th grade.

 - Our network of nationwide offices offers parent groups that provide facilitated parent-to-parent support and advice.
 Contact your local office to learn what is available in your area.